 Can Singapore PRs apply for the MRA grant?

-Yes, Singapore permanent residents (PRs) are considered locals and are able to apply for the MRA grant, fulfilling the 30% local shareholding.
+Yes, Singapore permanent residents (PRs) qualify as locals and can apply for the MRA grant, meeting the requirement of 30% local shareholding.

 Factors to Consider when Choosing Your MRA Consultants